sib-swiss/NGS-variants-training/docs/day1/alignment.md

 Perform an alignment with `bwa mem` of the reads from the mother (`mother_R1.fastq` and `mother_R2.fastq`) against chromosome 20.
 Write the alignment file to a directory in `~/workdir` called `alignment`.

 !!! note "Index prefix is the same a reference filename"
-    With default values, the index of a reference for `bwa mem` is the same as the reference itself.
+    With default values, the name of the index of a reference for `bwa mem` is the same as the name of the reference itself.
 In this case, this would be `Homo_sapiens.GRCh38.dna.chromosome.20.fa`.

 ??? done "Answer"
     We'll first make the alignment directory: